How we raise puppies

 By 4wks old (day 28), the pups are getting too active for the whelping box.
 They move to our indoor weaning pen, which takes over a room of our house.

 Many breeders would move litters to outside kennels at this age, as it is the messiest time.
-However, it is very important for socialisation reasons that pups remain within the house.
+However, it is very important for socialisation reasons that pups remain within a busy household environment.
+This is, after all, the best preparation for going to your home.

 Day 21 - Week 8+